 Doing tasks by hand requires a great deal of human capital, which can be costly, time-consuming, and susceptible to error.
-Automating every aspect of a project is a great boost to efficiency, makes everything run more smoothly and predictably, and helps reduce mistakes.
+Automating every aspect of a project is a great boost to efficiency.
+It makes everything run more smoothly and predictably and helps reduce mistakes.

-Automated project management, marketing, and e-commerce software lets teams take a set-it-and-forget-it (until you analyze-it) approach to front of house tasks.
+Automated project management, marketing, and e-commerce software let teams take a set-it-and-forget-it (until you analyze it) approach to the front of house tasks.

-Schedule social media and email marketing messages, automatically notify project stakeholders of their upcoming tasks, and let the ecommerce shop run itself with automatic payments and ordering 24-7.
+Schedule social media and email marketing messages.
+Automatically notify project stakeholders of their upcoming tasks.
+Let the e-commerce shop run itself with automatic payments and ordering 24-7.
 Then use reporting and analysis tools to understand where you’ll need to tweak campaigns.

 6. Problem: One-off customers and lack of loyalty

-Those customers who buy “one and done” are prevalent in the online retail world.
+“One and done” customers are prevalent in the online retail world.
 It can be hard to create repeat customers, especially using a manual marketing effort.
 Stop emailing each individual customer and use a CRM’s power to batch your audience into targeted segments.

 If your online business struggles under the weight of customer or internal complaints, take a look at your processes.
 How many of the complaints are specifically tied to a system that you’re still operating manually?

 It’s time to implement technological tools for your online retail business.
 Apply automation to your inventory, shipping, marketing, and project management and watch customer satisfaction grow, sales increase, and complaints disappear.